Zachwaa/todo-app/README.md

 ### Overview

 I spent around 2 hours on this project.
 I've used Laravel alongside React using Vite.
-I did spend a fair bit of time working
+I did spend a fair bit of time learning the newer/more native features of Laravel, because we migrated from Zend to Laravel not too long ago at my work, I have not had tha ability to work with fully native Laravel.

 ### Setup